When Bruce Hara launched Enable in 2014, the Australian tech entrepreneur’s goal was to bring consumer-grade software experiences to the workplace.

 It wasn’t until he hired his first employee, Josh Bateson, who suggested they partner with ServiceNow to help propel the new business, that he realized the power of the Now Platform.
 Today Enable is a valued ServiceNow partner that helps organizations throughout the Asia-Pacific region achieve their digital transformation goals.

-Based in Sydney, Enable has offices across Australia and in Singapore, Hong Kong and Thailand.
+Based in Sydney, Enable has offices across Australia and in Singapore, Hong Kong and Philippines.
 They also have delivery teams in India, operating out of facilities in Bangalore and Noida.
 Enable was recently honoured as ServiceNow’s APJ Elite Partner of the Year for 2020.

 Enable has about 200 customers.
 The firm has a strong presence in telecommunications, banking and insurance, the energy sector, and the public sector, where it works with state and federal governments across Australia, Singapore and Hong Kong.
 Hara’s team helps clients in functions ranging from customer service and human resources to governance risk and compliance and security.
 They also have a strong capability in IT Service and Operations Management, having been ServiceNow’s 2019 APJ IT Workflow Partner of the Year.